MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-designer.md

 ---
 title: "Ribbon Designer"
-description: Learn how you can use the Ribbon Designer to add custom tabs, groups, and controls to the ribbon of a Microsoft Office application. ms.date: "02/02/2017" ms.topic: "conceptual"
+description: Use the Ribbon Designer to add custom tabs, groups, and controls to the ribbon of a Microsoft Office application and configure how the controls react to events. ms.date: "02/02/2017" ms.topic: "conceptual"
 f1_keywords: